Ari Wolfe

 Ari Michael Wolfe (born January 7, 1971) is an American sportscaster.
-Wolfe currently calls events for ESPN, Stadium Network, Tennis Channel, the Kansas City Chiefs, Pac-12 Networks and NBC Sports.
-Additionally, Wolfe serves as an anchor and reporter for the NFL Network.
-Wolfe is a 2-time NBC Sports Olympic broadcaster and a 2-time Emmy award winner for his work in college sports.
+Wolfe currently announces games on ESPN, Stadium Network, Tennis Channel, Pac-12 Networks, and NBC Sports, and serves as an anchor and reporter for the NFL Network.
+Additionally, he also calls Kansas City Chiefs preseason games.

 Early life and career

-Wolfe was born in Philadelphia, Pennsylvania and raised in Madison, Wisconsin.
+Wolfe was born in Philadelphia, Pennsylvania, and raised in Madison, Wisconsin.
 He currently resides in Los Angeles, California.
-Wolfe graduated from Emory University in 1994.
-He later earned his master's degree at USC.
-As a student Wolfe did both play-by-play and color commentary for the Trojans' basketball, football, and baseball teams on KSCR (104.7 FM) in Los Angeles.
+Wolfe graduated from Emory University in 1994 and later earned his master's degree at the University of Southern California.
+As a student, Wolfe did both play-by-play and color commentary for the Trojans' basketball, football, and baseball teams on KSCR (104.7 FM) in Los Angeles.
 He also hosted the sports talk show Blackjack and the Wolfe Attack.

 Before moving into commentary, Wolfe worked out of Los Angeles as a Highlight Coordinator, creating highlight packages of NFL football games for Fox NFL Sunday.
-He held similar responsibilities for Fox’s coverage of the NHL and MLB.

 Broadcasting career

 Since graduating from USC in 1997, Wolfe has called games in college and professional sports.
-He currently calls events for NFL Network, ESPN, the Kansas City Chiefs, CBS Sports Network, Tennis Channel, Pac-12 Networks, NBC Sports and Stadium Network.
-Since 2009, Wolfe also serves as an anchor and reporter for NFL Network.
-He is a two-time Emmy winner.
+He calls events for NFL Network, ESPN, the Kansas City Chiefs, CBS Sports Network, Tennis Channel, Pac-12 Networks, NBC Sports and Stadium Network.
+Since 2009, he has also worked as an anchor and reporter for NFL Network.
+Wolfe is a two-time Emmy Award winner.

-Beginning in 2019, Wolfe is the play-by-play announcer for the Kansas City Chiefs preseason games.
-He previously has called preseason games for the Philadelphia Eagles in 2005 and for the Minnesota Vikings from 2007-2011.
-For the 2014 NFL preseason, Wolfe called games with Kurt Warner for NFL Network broadcasts.

 Wolfe currently calls college football and college basketball for ESPN and Stadium Network with games airing on Facebook.
-He joined Stadium in 2014 and his primary role is calling Mountain West Conference games.
-2009 marked the beginning of Wolfe's work for MTN and BTN.
+He joined Stadium in 2014 and his primary role is commentating on Mountain West Conference games.
+In 2009, marked the beginning of Wolfe's work for MTN and BTN.
 Wolfe served as the play-by-play announcer for football, and men's basketball games.
 Wolfe left BTN following the 2010 season, while his work with the Mountain West Conference continued until the network ceased operations in 2012.
 Wolfe has since called Mountain West football games for Root Sports and the Mountain West Network.
 Wolfe won his 2nd Emmy for his work during the 2014 Mountain West college football season on Root Sports.

-Wolfe began calling tennis for the Tennis Channel in 2017 and at the start of 2019, he agreed to a long-term contract to work at Tennis Channel thru 2022.
+Wolfe began calling tennis for the Tennis Channel in 2017 and at the start of 2019, he agreed on a contract West Tennis lasting until 2022.
 For the 2019 Mountain West Tennis Championships, Wolfe served as the analyst on the Mountain West Digital Network.